 How Reorganizations are a Source of Opportunity

 The distressed space is often thought of as a minefield of sunken costs, risk and futility—and rightly so.
-A host of complexities and inefficiencies involving the subordinate debt schedule are often prohibitive to pursuing acquisitions.
-More often than not, the value will not be extracted from a distressed enterprise and will ultimately be liquidated rather than capitalized upon.
+A host of complexities and inefficiencies involving a lengthy debt schedule are often prohibitive to pursuing acquisitions.
+More often than not, the value of the distressed enterprise is lost to liquidation.

-However, a growing number of insolvent businesses are pursuing the more rational path of reorganization over a bankruptcy filing.
-This alternate path preserves core business value while divorcing all subordinate debt.
-The result is a pristine, new entity and a unique opportunity for purchasers.
+However, a growing number of distressed or insolvent businesses are pursuing the more rational path of “transactional reorganization.”
+This alternative is one that preserves core enterprise value while divorcing all subordinate debt from operations.
+The result is a pristine, debt-free new entity—and a unique opportunity for purchasers.